AckerMaster/terraform-exam/README.md

 # terraform-exam part 2

-All solutions are inside tasks folder.
+All solutions are inside "test" folder.

 Each task has a README file, please read them for requirements